-In May 1618, a group of Protestant leaders in Prague met a number of councillors in an upper room in Prague Castle.
+n May 1618, a group of Protestant leaders in Prague met a number of councillors in an upper room in Praque Castle.
 The councillors were Catholics, working as regents for Ferdinand, the new king of Bohemia (now part of the Czech Republic); the Protestants wanted to be sure that the king and regents would not remove the religious freedoms that their former rulers had granted them.
 When the regents refused to give this assurance, the Protestants threw two of them, together with their clerk, out of the castle window.
-The trio landed some 20 metres below in a dung heap stacked against the castle walls.
-Known as the Defenestration of Prague, this event began the Thirty Years' War, a series of conflicts that devastated huge areas of Europe.

-Protestant nobles threw the imperial regents from the council room window, signalling the start of a revolt against the Habsburg emperor and one of the opening phases of the Thirty Years' War.
+Protestant nobles threw the imperial regents from the council room window, signaling the start of a revolt against the Habsburg emperor and one of the opening phases of the Thirty Years' War.